Is Sue The T Rex Male Or Female

 1. Consider Multiple Lines of Evidence: Relying on a single characteristic, such as size or robustness, is unlikely to provide a definitive answer.
 Instead, it is essential to consider multiple lines of evidence, including skeletal morphology, bone microstructure, and chemical analysis.
 By integrating data from different sources, we can build a more complete and reliable picture.

 3. Control for Age and Growth Stage: The appearance of a dinosaur can change significantly as it grows and matures.
 It is important to control for age and growth stage when comparing different specimens.
-For example, comparing a juvenile T. rex to an adult T. rex is unlikely to provide meaningful information about sexual dimorphism.
+As an example, comparing a juvenile T. rex to an adult T. rex is unlikely to provide meaningful information about sexual dimorphism.

 4. Use Comparative Anatomy: Comparing T. rex to its closest living relatives, birds and crocodiles, can provide valuable insights into dinosaur biology and behavior.
 By studying the skeletal features and reproductive systems of modern archosaurs, we can gain a better understanding of how these features might have functioned in dinosaurs.